Electric-Coin-Company/zcash-android-wallet-sdk/docs/Consumers.md

 1. Start the [Synchronizer](-synchronizer/README.md)
 2. Subscribe to wallet data

-The [Synchronizer](-synchronizer/README.md) takes care of
+The [Synchronizer](-synchronizer/README.md) takes care of:

 - Connecting to the light wallet server
 - Downloading the latest compact blocks in a privacy-sensitive way
 - Scanning and trial decrypting those blocks for shielded transactions related to the wallet
 - Processing those related transactions into useful data for the UI
 - Sending payments to a full node through [lightwalletd](https://github.com/zcash/lightwalletd)
 - Monitoring sent payments for status updates